frannyfx/dummy-parenting/README.md

 - Setup the button on your Wi-Fi, **ensuring you have selected the correct AWS region**, and when it asks what you'd like to trigger when the button is pressed, select the Lambda function you just created.

 ### Building the app
-- Open the Android project in Android Studio and compile it.
+- Open the Android project in Android Studio.
+- Open the `default_prefs.xml` file and replace the `pubnub_subscribe_key` value with your PubNub subscribe key.
+- Compile it (Build/Build APKs).
-- Install the app on your Android phone.
+- Move the APK to your Android phone and install it.

 **The app is now ready to be used.**